wyrmisis/dungeon23/Bestiary/Readme.md

-This directory will hold creatures that are not aligned with a specific faction.
+4This directory will hold creatures that are not aligned with a specific faction.
 Their stat blocks will use the following format:
 ```statblock
 name: Test Creature